 How to Request a Manual Override

 Manual override requests should be submitted via email to SPL@fda.hhs.gov.
-You’ll need your ESG submission receipt to locate some important elements of your request.
+You’ll need your ESG submission acknowledgement message to locate some important elements of your request.
 See example below.

 Your email request should include all of the following elements:

 Specific Subject Line – Make your subject line clear and identify the SPL submission by CoreId.
-The CoreId is the document identification number that begins the ESG submission receipt message.
+The CoreId is the file name of the submission called out in ESG submission acknowledgement message.

 - Example: Manual Override Request for CoreId [insert your SPL CoreId here]